 What are Adverse Childhood Experiences?

-Childhood trauma research conducted in the ’90s discovered that there is a connection between the number of ACEs a person experiences and adverse adult outcomes.
-The resulting negative results included physical health and medical issues, mental illness, addiction, and risk-taking behaviors.
-The original ACE Study was conducted from 1995 to 1997 at Kaiser Permanente.
-There were two waves of data collection from over 17,000 HMO members.
+Childhood trauma research conducted in the 1990s discovered a connection between the number of Adverse Childhood Experiences one has and the number of adverse outcomes they experience as adults.
+These resulting negative results included physical health, medical issues, mental illness, addiction, and risk-taking behaviors.
+The original ACE Study was conducted from 1995 to 1997 by Kaiser Permanente with two waves of data collection from over 17,000 HMO members.
 The study found that experiencing a traumatic childhood not only significantly impacts the probability that the individual will suffer from future health issues, but indicates a higher likelihood of further adult victimization as well.

 Why are Adverse Childhood Experiences important?